Dominicentek/TitanVideoEditor/README.md

 # TitanVideoEditor
-A cross platform video editing tool designed to feel as close to Sony Vegas as possible written in C++
+A cross platform video editing tool written in C++ designed to feel as close to Sony Vegas as possible

+### Dependencies
+* SDL2
+* OpenGL